Prosecutors Resubmit Charges That Trump Tried To Overturn Election - UrduPoint

 The superseding indictment retains the same four charges against Trump as in an earlier version but takes into account a recent Supreme Court ruling that a former president has broad immunity from criminal prosecution.

-The new indictment is 36 pages long, down from 45 pages, and removes material potentially affected by the presidential immunity ruling by the conservative-dominated top court.
+The new indictment of the 78-year-old Republican White House candidate is 36 pages long, down from 45 pages previously, and removes material affected by the immunity ruling from the conservative-dominated top court.

-However, it retains the same core, stating that Trump lost in 2020 but "was determined to stay in power" and attempted to subvert the results.
+It retains the same core, stating that Trump lost in 2020 but "was determined to remain in power" and attempted to subvert the results.

 This threw into doubt the historic prosecution of the ex-president.

-The new indictment comes three days before Special Counsel Jack Smith, who brought the charges against Trump, and lawyers for the former president had been scheduled to file a schedule for pretrial proceedings.
+Trump referred to the new indictment as an "act of desperation" that was part of a "witch hunt" against him.

-Judge Tanya Chutkan, who is presiding over the case, had also scheduled a status hearing in the case for September 5 and it was not immediately clear if that would go ahead now, following the filing of the superseding indictment.
+"The illegally appointed 'Special Counsel' Deranged Jack Smith, has brought a ridiculous new Indictment against me, which has all the problems of the old Indictment, and should be dismissed IMMEDIATELY," he posted on his Truth Social platform.

-Trump's lawyers have been seeking to delay a trial until after November's presidential election, in which Trump is the Republican candidate, running against Vice President Kamala Harris.
+The new indictment comes three days before Special Counsel Jack Smith, who brought the charges against Trump, and lawyers for the former president had been set to file a schedule for pre-trial proceedings.

-Trump is also accused of seeking to disenfranchise American voters with his campaign of false claims that he won the 2020 election.
+Judge Tanya Chutkan, who is presiding over the case, had also scheduled a status hearing for September 5 in Washington and it was not immediately clear if that would go ahead now, following the filing of the superseding indictment.

-He was originally scheduled to go on trial on March 4, but it was put on hold while his lawyers pushed his claim of presidential immunity all the way up to the Supreme Court.
+Trump's lawyers have been seeking to delay a trial until after November's election between Trump and Vice President Kamala Harris, the Democratic presidential candidate.

-It will be up to Chutkan, an appointee of former Democratic president Barack Obama, to decide which of Trump's actions regarding the 2020 election were official acts and which were unofficial acts subject to potential prosecution.
+Trump is also accused of seeking to disenfranchise US voters with his campaign of false claims that he won the 2020 election.

-That -- along with other pre-trial issues -- is expected to take months, making it unlikely the case will go to trial before the November 5 presidential election.
+He was originally scheduled to go on trial on March 4, but that was put on hold while his lawyers pushed his claim of presidential immunity up to the Supreme Court.

 Recent Stories